seanbaxter/safe-cxx/topics.md

 * Cannot use _asm-statement_.
 * Cannot access non-const objects with static storage duration.
 * Cannot name union alternatives.
+* Cannot call unsafe functions, since those may include any of the above.
 * Other?
 What kinds of conversions?

 ##  _lifetime-parameters-list_ and _where-clauses_